Gemmellness/OOPs-a-daisy/README.md

 Supervision work for the OOP course.

-Work for each supervision is in one package.
-Relevant classes are listed for each question in the main text document with my answers on.
+Work for each supervision is in one fodler, with each question in a package.